danteadotose/SearchOffersFetch/README.md

 I built a simple GUI using the tkinter library, featuring an entry widget for user search queries.
 To submit their search, users can choose from three buttons: 'Search by Retailer', 'Search by Brand', or 'Search by Category'.
 For a more spontaneous approach, I've also integrated three 'Random' buttons to retrieve random offers related to either retailers, brands, or categories.
 After executing a search, results appear in a Listbox widget, accompanied by their scores.

+#### Assumptions and tradeoffs:

+The threshold value for an offer to be deemed relevant to a category, retailer, or brand is set at 0.60.
+While this might result in more non-related offers, it's a more cautious choice than raising the threshold and potentially overlooking pertinent offers.
+Although the pre-trained model can perform multi-label classification—which would allow an offer to be linked to multiple product categories simultaneously—this method proved too computationally intensive and time-consuming, so it was not adopted.

 ## Run it locally:
 Python version = 3.11.5